 Multicultural Counseling Techniques to Use with Your Clients

-As a student in the CSPP programs, your curriculum will include built-in multicultural competencies.
-In addition, post-graduation, counselors must regularly complete continuing education courses to stay current on multicultural counseling issues and beyond.
+As a student in the CSPP programs, your curriculum will include built-in multicultural competency training.
+In addition, post-graduation, counselors must regularly complete continuing education courses to stay current on multicultural issues and beyond.
 This is to ensure they develop multicultural counseling competence and are able to help clients despite cultural differences.

 Counselors may consider using the following multicultural therapy techniques when working with culturally diverse clientele:

 - Therapeutic approach.
-Counselors must be knowledgeable about their client’s attitudes and beliefs about the therapeutic process in order to select appropriate interventions.
+Counselors must be knowledgeable about their client’s attitudes and beliefs about the counseling process in order to select appropriate interventions.
 Counselors should also be mindful of cultural stigma regarding mental illness when describing conditions and recommending therapies.
-Counselors must recognize the potential limitations of evidence-based therapies in effectively addressing the needs of clients from various backgrounds.
+Counselors must recognize the potential limitations of evidence-based therapies in effectively addressing the needs of clients from various diverse cultures.

 - Communication.
-Counselors must be cognizant of societal figures of speech and phrases that trigger ethnic minority groups.
+Counselors must be cognizant of societal figures of speech and phrases that trigger ethnic minorities.
 Cultural contexts as well as Culture-specific verbal and nonverbal aspects (i.e. gestures, body language, personal space, etc.) of communication should be considered during client interaction.

 - Values.
-Counselors must incorporate culturally diverse clients’ values and beliefs into the treatment process.
+Counselors must incorporate culturally diverse clients’ values and beliefs into the counseling process.
 Cultural belief systems like spirituality and family-centric issues may in themselves serve as therapeutic vehicles to promote healing.

 - Self-awareness.
 Counselors must be sensitive to their own inherent racial or cultural identity and privilege, ethnocentrism, prejudice, and stereotypes when interacting with diverse populations.
 The counselor is constantly aware of how their own attitudes and beliefs impact their perception of the client, the client’s presenting problem, and the counseling relationship of rapport.

 - Flexibility.
 Counselors must be willing to acknowledge the limitations of their own cultural competency and expertise when dealing with culturally diverse clients.
-In some cases, they may be advised to seek cultural-specific guidance when working with a client or refer the client to a more culturally competent professional.
+In some cases, they may be advised to seek cultural-specific guidance when working with a client or refer the client to a professional with more cultural competence.

-At Alliant, you can learn to cultivate and incorporate the knowledge and skills of a multicultural approach into your counseling practice.
-As an international institution, our ultimate goal is to develop mental health clinicians who are uniquely prepared to understand and work with clients from all cultural backgrounds.
+At Alliant, you can learn to cultivate and incorporate the knowledge and skills of a multicultural competency approach into your counseling practice.
+As an international institution, our ultimate goal is to develop mental health clinicians who are uniquely prepared to understand cultural differences and work with clients from all diverse groups.